suizokukan/katal/README.md

 (1) configuration file
 The informations stored in the configuration file are written in the PARAMETERS global variable.
-PARAMETERS is filled by get_parameters_from_cfgfile() and is a configparser.Configparser object.
+PARAMETERS is filled by read_parameters_from_cfgfile() and is a configparser.Configparser object.
 The default name of the configuration file is set by the DEFAULT_CONFIGFILE_NAME global variable and may be set by the commande line (see --configfile option).